holdex/developers/docs/CONTRIBUTING.md

 > [!NOTE]
 > Solution is presented in GitHub as a [Pull Request (PR)](https://docs.github.com/en/pull-requests) in compliance with [PR Requirements](#pr-requirements).

+> [!IMPORTANT]
+> Do not repost PR notifications or progress updates in the Goal issue.
+The PR is linked to the Problem, which is linked to the Goal — that chain is sufficient.
+Duplicate comments add noise.

 ### Referencing